Skip to content

 The Knowledge Flywheel

-Every session, the system learns.
-Not "dumps text into a file" learns.
-It validates what it discovered, weighs it by confidence, and injects the relevant pieces into future sessions.
+Every session, the system extracts learnings, weighs them by confidence, applies freshness decay, and injects the relevant pieces into future sessions.
 Monday teaches Tuesday.
 Tuesday teaches Wednesday.
+Over time, your agent's context window fills with the right knowledge by default because the system learned what matters.

 The flywheel spins